 Meet our Other Animals

 As we leave the pasture, we’ll introduce you to our Angora goats, Mike, Ike, and Lola.
 On our way back, we’ll pass by the bunny shed where you can see our Angora rabbits.
 Simon is our buck, Mrs. Fitz is our doe, and sometimes we have baby bunnies which is always a special treat.
 You’ll see chickens too and a very fancy rooster named Beauregard.
-At the end of the Alpaca Walk, you are welcome to go back for a closer look and pictures.

 Experience and Enjoy